 Climbing Kilimanjaro, unlike other mountains, is walkable and not technical.
 This means that no climbing gear is necessary.
 Climbers walk every day between 4 and eight hours at a very slow pace, or in Swahili, polepole.

-There are three volcanic combs on Kilimanjaro.
+There a three volcanic cones on Kilimanjaro.
 Shira (3962m) is the oldest of the three, and it is extinct already.
 Mawenzi (5149m), and the youngest Kibo (5895m) are dormant, and they could erupt again.

 There are six routes that can be used to climb Mt.
 Kilimanjaro and they have a select number of days recommended to climb the mountain.
 We can help you pick a route that best suits your needs.